HERNIA SURGERY Singapore

 Hernia & Complex Abdominal Wall Reconstruction (Hernia Repair Surgery)

 Hernia surgery Singapore or The abdominal wall protects the organs within the peritoneum.
 Several layers of tissue make up the wall: These layers include muscle, connective tissue and fat, peritoneal membrane, and skin.
-If a muscle or tissue becomes weak, an organ may protrude and create a lump beneath the skin: This is referred to as a hernia and this can lead to life-taken complications for the body, So for that Doctors or surgeons recommend Hernia Repair Surgery in Singapore.
+If a muscle or tissue becomes weak, an organ may protrude and create a lump beneath the skin: This is referred to as a hernia and this can lead to life-taken complications for the body, So for that Doctors or surgeons recommend hernia surgery in Singapore.

 What is abdominal wall reconstruction?

 Reconstructing the abdominal wall is a complex procedure designed to correct defects or weaknesses.
 These openings may be naturally occurring (which is usual) or may stem from prior hernia surgery, traumatic injury, hernia recurrence, or infection.

 Hernia symptoms can range from a painless lump to an extremely painful, swollen protrusion that cannot be pushed back into the abdomen.